Skip to the Main Content

 The conclusion is that the computation of the holonomy of a loop space connection of the form given at the very beginning of this text corresponds to a 2-group surface holonomy computation if and only if the loops that are integrated over all share a common point, namely that common vertex of the lattice approximation!

-Phrased differently, when 𝒜 is integrated over a curve in loop space which contains loops that do not share a common point, then the result cannot correspond to anything computed using 2-group theory.
+Phrased differently, when 𝒜\mathcal{A} is integrated over a curve in loop space which contains loops that do not share a common point, then the result cannot correspond to anything computed using 2-group theory.
 But since the rules of 2-groups are precisely those which guarantee a consistent surface holonomy, it is no wonder that open curves in loop space, which cannot satisfy this condition, do not yield a consistent surface holonomy.

 Discussion: